Maddosaurus/HansBot/README.md

 # Docker image
 There's a Dockerfile.
 Just call `docker-compose build` and you're good to go!
 Check for the environment vars!
 I would recommend to overwrite them in a `docker-compose.override.yml`
+or through the corresponding environment variables:
+- HANS_GIPHY_API_KEY: API key for giphy
+- HANS_DISCORD_BOT_TOKEN: Discord token (check https://discordapp.com/developers/applications/, select App -> Bot and *copy token*)
+- HANS_TARGET_VOICE_ROOM: Target room to move people to when !treppe is called

 # ToDo
 - [ ] Moving users by tagging them (@...) does not work currently